-- 8. On August 1, 2012, the Company issued a consultant options with certain market conditions to purchase 50,000 shares of common stock at an exercise price of \$4.72 per share, the closing price of the common stock on the date of grant. - As of June 30, 2013 the first and second tranches were fully vested.
-The third and fourth tranches expired on July 31, 2013. - 9.
-On August 27, 2012, the Company issued and extended options to purchase shares of common stock to a consultant who was an immediate family member of the Company's CEO at the time.
-See Note 7b. - 10.
+As of December 31, 2013, the first and second tranches were fully vested.
+The third and fourth tranches expired on July 31, 2013.

+- 10. On August 27, 2012, the Company issued and extended options to purchase shares of common stock to a consultant who was an immediate family member of the Company's CEO at the time.
+See Note 7b. - 11.
 On September 16, 2012, the Company appointed a new director ("Director E") to its board of directors.
-In connection with his appointment, on September 21, 2012, the Company issued Director E an option to purchase 25,000 shares of its common stock at an exercise price of \$9 per share, the closing price of the common stock on the date of grant. - In calculating the fair value of these options, the Company used the following assumptions: dividend yield of 0% and expected term of 5.5-6.5 years; expected volatility of 68.4%-69.3%; and risk-free interest rate of 0.8%-1.03%.
-The options have terms of 10 years from the date of grant and become exercisable in three equal annual installments.
-The fair value of the options, using the Black-Scholes option-pricing model, was approximately \$137,000. - 11.
-On October 20, 2012, the Company issued 215,000 shares of common stock to pursuant to an agreement with a licensor.
-See Note 8b. - 12.
+In connection with his appointment, on September 21, 2012, the Company issued Director E an option to purchase 25,000 shares of its common stock at an exercise price of \$9 per share, the closing price of the common stock on the date of grant.

+In calculating the fair value of this option, the Company used the following assumptions: dividend yield of 0% and expected term of 5.5-6.5 years; expected volatility of 68.4%-69.3%; and risk-free interest rate of 0.8%-1.03%.
+The option has a term of 10 years from the date of grant and becomes exercisable in three equal annual installments.
+The fair value of the option, using the Black-Scholes option-pricing model, was approximately \$137,000.

+- 12. On October 20, 2012, the Company issued 215,000 shares of common stock to pursuant to an agreement with a licensor.
+See Note 8b. - 13.
 On January 3, 2013, in connection with the appointment of the Company's current CEO, the Company granted the new CEO a nonqualified stock option to purchase 525,927 shares of the Company's common stock, made pursuant to a Nonqualified Stock Option Agreement, an incentive stock option to purchase 74,073 shares of the Company's common stock, made pursuant to an Incentive Stock Option Agreement, and 400,000 shares of restricted stock, which are subject to forfeiture until the vesting of such shares, made pursuant to a Restricted Stock Award Agreement.
 See Note 7.